fixthestatusquo/proca-server/proca/guides/DesignPrinciples.md

 ## Guarantee consistency

-- When given input is required for performing server side operation (in Proca server, microservice, or CMS), guarantee its consitency (data type, presence, format etc).
+- When given input is required for performing server side operation (in Proca server, microservice, or CMS), guarantee its consistency (data type, presence, format etc).
 - When input is not so required, allow passing it as "opaque" data.
 - Even with opaque or unstructured data, care must be taken not to break/crash the action data processing pipeline (microservices, queue processors and ultimately CRM system).
 - Even with opaque or unstructured data, limits must be set not to allow trashing of unreasonable amount of data into the processing system (eg 10MB file content).